 How do I get involved?

 1) Contact your local State member of parliament or a member of the Legislative Council in October.
-Each MP is allowed to nominate 1 young person to be their representative at YP!
-This is a great way to get involved, as all MP nominations are automatically accepted as Youth Members!
+Each MP is allowed to nominate one young person to be their representative at YP!
+This is a great way to get involved, as all MP nominations are automatically accepted as Youth Members.

-2) Apply online during October and November each year.
+2) Apply online!
 Please note that MP nominations are given priority over open applications.
 Open applications will be judged on merit to fill positions left vacant by MP nominations.